-We cannot deny that in a few generations the spirits of our ancestors now inhabit Turtle Island.
+We cannot deny that in a few generations, the spirits of our ancestors now inhabit Turtle Island.
 Yet the official meaning of “indigenous” (and rightly so) will continue with the baseline of the UNPFOII definition.
-Faced with paradoxes such as indigenous peoples in privileged societies who have not been colonized yet still have a long-standing ecological knowledge of their landbase, UNPFOII highlights the importance of self-identification, and that it is indigenous peoples themselves who will ultimately define their own identity as “indigenous.”
+Faced with paradoxes such as Indigenous peoples in privileged societies who have not been colonized, yet still have a long-standing ecological knowledge of their landbase, UNPFOII highlights the importance of self-identification, and that it is Indigenous peoples themselves who ultimately define their own identity as “Indigenous.”
 Right now, using the UNPFOII definition is integral to the legal cases on human rights and land claims being challenged in the courts by First Nations, which is the key reason why other groups (like white folks) should NOT be using it.

-So we see that using the term “indigenous” to self-identify for us as Settlers is erroneous, and even more so when we consider the trend for non-native spiritual seekers to call themselves “indigenous” while continuing to incorporate the theft of Turtle Island indigenous knowledge and tools into their New Age, rewilding, transformational, Neo-Pagan and "shamanic" practices.
-Even more alarming are the white supremacists, both in Europe and the Americas, who are co-opting the term “indigenous” to connect them to a place of origin in order to perpetuate their metapolitical practices of racism, superiority, and white dominance over people of colour.
+So we see that using the term “indigenous” to self-identify for us as Settlers is erroneous, and even more so when we consider the trend for non-native spiritual seekers to call themselves “indigenous” while continuing to incorporate the theft of Turtle Island Indigenous Knowledge and tools into their New Age, rewilding, transformational, Neo-Pagan or "shamanic" practices.
+Even more alarming are the white supremacists, both in Europe and the Americas, who are co-opting the terms “indigenous” or "nativism" to connect them to a place of origin, in order to perpetuate their metapolitical practices of racism, superiority, and white dominance over people of colour.

 In my book Ancient Spirit Rising I respond to the genocidal effect of cultural appropriation by advocating for Settlers to recover their own ancestral-sourced knowledge, to reclaim an authentic ethnicity, and to use identity markers other than “indigenous.”
-Overall I use the terms “indigenous” “neo-indigenous” and “re-indigenization” very sparingly, and uneasily I might add, in favor of the terms "pre-colonial," “ancestral knowledge” “heritage,” "ancestral arts" and “ancestral roots."
+Overall I use the terms “indigenous” and “re-indigenization” very sparingly, and uneasily I might add, in favor of the terms "pre-colonial," “ancestral knowledge” “heritage,” "ancestral arts" and “ancestral roots."